postmanlabs/labs-docs/src/pages/docs/postman/integrations/keen.md

     name: "Intro to collections"
     url: "https://learning.getpostman.com/docs/postman/collections/intro-to-collections"
 ---
 You can use Keen IO for API-based computation, Amazon S3 backups, and building visualizations and dashboards for your APIs.
-Connect your Postman Monitor results to Keen Streams with the Postman Pro to Keen Integration.
+Connect your Postman Monitor results to Keen Streams with the Postman to Keen Integration.

 Setting up a Keen integration requires you to get a project ID and API key before configuring Postman Monitors to push to Keen steams.
 After you set up the integration, you can view all monitoring data in Keen IO.